walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 ## Objectives

-1. Understand why we need to relate tables to one another.
-2. Learn how to relate table data to data from another table using foreign keys.
+1. Relate table data to data from another table using foreign keys.

 ## Why Relate Tables?